-- legally incorporated as a non-profit organization in Central Europe: Hungary, Slovakia, Czech Republic, Croatia or Romania; and in Latin America: Chile1 and Peru; - addressing issues at their roots and working towards systemic social change (i.e. advance public policy, innovative, replicable, large scale impact); - working in one or more of the following fields: community/economic development, environment, education, health, culture, or human rights; - commitment to pursuing a well-planned social enterprise activity that sells a product or service; - potential for the social enterprise to demonstrate high social impact and/or generate untied revenues; - potential for the social enterprise to be an innovative or replicable model; - working as an organization for at least three years with the core team working together for at least two of them;2 - "smaller" organizations usually with an annual budget less than US\$1.000,000; - financially stable, with one year of operational funding in place; - at least one paid staff person (livable wage, full-time) and at least five active volunteers with sustained commitment; - high quality strategic document about the organization, clearly describing the venture's role in overall organizational vision; and, - commitment to the NVF methodology and opportunity for NESsT to add significant value.
+- legally incorporated as a non-profit organization in Chile, Hungary, Slovakia, Czech Republic or Croatia3; - addressing issues at their roots and working towards systemic social change (i.e. advance public policy, innovative, replicable, large scale impact); - working in one or more of the following fields: community/economic development, environment, education, health, culture, or human rights; - commitment to pursuing a well-planned social enterprise activity that sells a product or service - potential for the social enterprise to demonstrate high social impact and/or generate untied revenues - potential for the social enterprise to be an innovative or replicable model; - working as an organization for at least three years with the core team working together for at least two of them;4 - "smaller" organizations usually with an annual budget less than US\$1.000,000 - financially stable, with one year of operational funding in place; - at least one paid staff person (livable wage, full-time) and at least five active volunteers with sustained commitment; - high quality strategic document about the organization, clearly describing the venture's role in overall organizational vision; and, - commitment to the NVF methodology and opportunity for NESsT to add significant value.